 Welcome from Mrs J Ayrton, Nursery Manager

 Children are full of wonder.
 They love magic, mystery and play.
 As the mother of a two year old myself, I know that the quality of care a child receives in his or her earliest years is key to helping them grow.
 And I know the most important thing for a parent is to see your child happy and secure.

-Our aim at Ark Alpha is to create an inclusive, loving, caring environment, a home from home in which children are educated through fun and play.
+Our aim at Ark Ayrton is to create an inclusive, loving, caring environment, a home from home in which children are educated through fun and play.
 Our nursery is nurturing, magical and personal, with home-cooked meals made fresh each day by our team.